-NOTE: For the congregational Certification due on Wednesday, February 17, 2021, we will not be asking congregations to submit their Average Weekly Attendance as we usually do.
+NOTE: For the congregational Certification due on Friday, February 4, 2022, we will not be asking congregations to submit their Average Weekly Attendance as we did in prior years.
 (Those instructions are shown below for your reference).

-This year, we are instead asking these two new questions about Virtual Participation:
+This year, we are instead asking these four questions about Participation:

-Your best estimate for the number of people (of all ages) who are engaging with your congregation on a weekly basis including its virtual/online activities?
+Total Participation (All Ages) - Select the range that aligns with your best estimate for the number of people (all ages) who are engaging with your congregation on a weekly basis in any of its in-person/virtual/online activities?

-Your best estimate for the number of children and youth (ranging in age from nursery through high school) who are engaging with your congregation on a weekly basis including its virtual/online activities?
+Total Participation (Children & Youth Only) - Select the range that aligns with your best estimate for the number of children and youth (ranging in age from nursery through high school) who are engaging with your congregation on a weekly basis in any of its in-person/virtual/online activities?

-These instructions were used in prior years to calculate Average Weekly Attendance, and these instructions should be ignored for the 2021 report:
+The instructions below were used in 2020 and years prior to calculate Average Weekly Attendance, and these instructions should be ignored for the current 2022 report:

 It's a way to measure how many people actually attend on Sundays (or whatever day to meet), as opposed to how many people consider themselves members.